 Undergraduate Academic Progress Report

 Just about midway through the term you will receive an email solicitation to submit Progress Reports for a set of “requested” students (including CSP students and student-athletes).
 At the same time you may submit reports as well for any other students who are having difficulty in your class.
-Progress Reports may be submitted earlier or later at any time during the term, but it’s always best if the report is received before the Late Drop deadline, at the end of the 9th week of the term.
+Progress Reports may be submitted at any time during the term, but it is always best if the report is received before the Late Drop deadline, at the end of the 9th week of the term.

 Please note that when you submit a Progress Report, a copy is automatically emailed directly to the student.
 Another copy is placed in the student's record in the Online Advising File; and copies will also be sent to all the student's assigned academic advisors, including the CSP advisor for CSP students and the ASP counselor for student-athletes.
 The advisor will then contact the student to discuss the problems.
 If a student does not have an assigned advisor, the progress report will be sent to the advising center of the student's academic unit.